Jackie Lane (actress): Career

 Lane made occasional appearances in BBC television and radio productions, including Anna Neagle's radio production of Wonderful Things in 1958, with Charlie Drake in the TV production Grandad was a Wrestler in 1959, and as a panelist on Juke Box Jury in 1961.
 In 1961 she appeared in the TV show Z-Cars, and in 1963 landed the role of Rosemary Gray in the BBC soap opera Compact.

 In 1966, she was cast in Doctor Who, playing Dodo Chaplet, alongside the Doctor's first incarnation, played by William Hartnell.
 Her character stumbled into the Tardis on Wimbledon Common, having mistaken it for a real police box.
 Her time on the show was short-lived, as the new producer did not renew her year's contract.
-Even so, she still found herself still being interviewed about her time on the show three decades later.
+Even so, she still found herself being interviewed about her time on the show three decades later.

 After leaving Doctor Who, Lane became tired of being typecast as Dodo-like characters, and fell out of love with acting.
 She owned an antiques company for six years, before setting up a voiceover agency, Ad Voice, representing Tom Baker, who played the Fourth Doctor.
 She also represented Janet Fielding, who would play companion Tegan Jovanka, and managed another series regular, Nicholas Courtney.
-She retired in 2000, but stayed busy by reading with children at a local primary school in Maida Vale.
+She retired in 2000.